 June 14, 1971 – South Amboy, NJ – The Scene

 June 18, 1971 – Toledo, OH Toledo Sports Arena (w/ Amboy Dukes, Brownsville Station)

-June 19, 1971 – Teen Scene ’71 Festival, Birmingham, AL Fairgrounds (w/ Ted Nugent, Mountain and others) Confusion about when this concert took place.
+June 15th (or 19th), 1971 – Teen Scene ’71 Festival, Birmingham, AL Fairgrounds (w/ Ted Nugent, Mountain and others) Confusion about when this concert took place.
 Tickets differ on when Alice Cooper played.

 June 21, 1971 – Oak Lawn, IL Inwood Skating Rink (Dex Card’s Wild Goose).
 Building now serves as a social club/church.
 Dax Card (radio dj) established several teen club’s in the south Chicago suburbs…several of them called ‘The Wild Goose’.
 When (deejay) Dex Card started his Wild Goose circuit-basically, he’d ask a club owner, “Hey, can I call your club the Wild Goose on Saturday?”-and local bands started playing all of his places.
 It was referred to as the Dax Card circuit.
 Photos by RC McWilliams